Skip to content

 • Your financial data is created and kept on your device.
 We do not hold a copy of it.

 • To capture your spending automatically, Ledgerly reads incoming SMS, and, only with your separate permission, certain on-screen order details and certain payment notifications.
-This processing happens on your device.
+If you ask it to, it can also read your SMS inbox once to import your past transactions.
+All of this processing happens on your device.

 • Ledgerly has no advertising, no analytics or tracking tools, and we do not sell or share your data.

-Ledgerly reads incoming SMS so it can build your ledger without you typing every purchase in by hand.
+Ledgerly reads SMS so it can build your ledger without you typing every purchase in by hand.
+It does this in two ways: it listens for new messages as they arrive, and, only when you ask it to, it can read your existing inbox once to import your past transactions.

-For a message that does match, Ledgerly keeps only the parsed details it needs: the amount, a merchant or description, the date and time, an identifier for the sending bank or service, and the last four digits of the card or account when the message includes them.
+For a message that does match, whether it arrived live or was found by the import, Ledgerly keeps only the parsed details it needs: the amount, a merchant or description, the date and time, an identifier for the sending bank or service, and the last four digits of the card or account when the message includes them.
 The original text of the message is not stored.
 All of this happens on your device, and none of it is sent to us or to anyone else.

 The accessibility service